 We cannot assure you that our courses and marketing materials, online courses, products, and platform or other intellectual property developed or used by us do not or will not infringe upon valid copyrights or other intellectual property rights held by third parties.
 We may encounter disputes from time to time over rights and obligations concerning intellectual property, and we may not prevail in those disputes.
 For instance, in April 2015, three major education publishers, People's Education Press, Ltd., Beijing Normal University Press Ltd. and Foreign Language Teaching and Research Press LLC, made a joint statement on protecting copyrights and pursuing legal liabilities against those entities which use, edit, publish, sell or otherwise disseminate the contents in the textbooks published by the three press without authorization.
-We have adopted policies and procedures to prohibit our employees and contractors from infringing upon third-party copyright or intellectual property without proper authorization in our classes, on our websites, at any of our locations or via any medium through which we provide our programs.
+We have adopted policies and procedures to prohibit our employees and contractors from infringing upon third-party copyright or intellectual property rights.
+However, we cannot assure that our teachers or other personnel will not, against our policies, use third-party copyrighted materials or intellectual property without proper authorization in our classes, on our websites, at any of our locations or via any medium through which we provide our programs.
 Our users may also post unauthorized third-party content on our websites.
 We may incur liability for unauthorized duplication or distribution of materials posted on our websites or used in our classes.
 We have been involved in claims against us alleging our infringement of third-party intellectual property rights and we may be subject to such claims in the future.
 Any such intellectual property infringement claim could result in costly litigation, harm our reputation and divert our management attention and resources.